Nonso Amadi: Career

-In 2015, Nonso Amadi released his first EP, Alone, and a few months later he released a follow up single, "Tonight", which was a hit worldwide.
-He has so far garnered international attention and collaboration with artists such as Banky W., Maleek Berry anMI, d Juls within the first year of his professional career.
-In December 2017, he held his first 'Homecoming Concert' in Nigeria.

-In 2017, he released a joint EP with fellow singer Odunsi the engine titled WAR.
+In 2015, Nonso Amadi released his first EP, Alone, and a few months later he released a follow-up single, "Tonight", which became his major hit and peaked at number 9 on Playdata charts.
+He has so far garnered international attention and collaboration with artists such as Banky W., Maleek Berry, M.I, and Juls within the first year of his professional career.
+In December 2017, "Tonight" was ranked by MTV Base as one of the hottest Nigerian songs of the year.
+In the same month, he held his first 'Homecoming Concert' in Nigeria.
+In 2017, he released a four-track joint EP with fellow singer Odunsi the Engine titled WAR EP.